Ongoing training and development

 1/19/17 -- The Community Lawyering Practice Group presents: "Community Lawyering Strategies: Preparing for Social Justice Work Under a Trump Administration"

-2/16/17 -- The Mindful Lawyering Practice Group presents: "Mindfulness and Social Justice Lawyering"
+2/16/17 -- The Mindful Lawyering Practice Group presents: "Deep Listening as a Necessary Skill & Other Explorations into Mindful Lawyering"

 3/13/17 -- The Landlord/Tenant Law Practice Group presents: "Animals in Housing: An Introduction to Laws that Protect Tenants' Rights to Keep Pets, Service Animals, and Emotional Support Animals"

 4/4/17 -- The Mediation/Collaborative Law Practice Group presents: "Understanding Collaborative Divorce: Turning an Oxymoron into Reality"

 CLRN connects newer and older alumni to share their experiences and resources, and to discuss the legal issues that arise from practice.
 Practice groups are based on areas of legal experience, or shared interests, such as CUNY judiciary, motherhood and law, LGBT law, or law and organizing.

 Community Lawyering Practice Group

 The Community Lawyering Practice Group will explore what it means to be a “community lawyer,” whether in a non-profit organization or from within a private community practice.
 It will address the following questions: How does one define a community?
 How do we assess the needs of a community?
 Who are the stakeholders in that community and how do we reach them?
 How does one balance community vs. individual needs?
 For more information about the Community Lawyering Practice Group, please contact the group's facilitator, Mercedes Cano ('99), at CommunityLawyeringPG@law.cuny.edu.